Ofgem Energy Price Cap April 2024: 3 Fascinating Graphs to Understand it Better

 And finally…

 The Energy Price Cap will be news again in a few months, and then again, and then again.
-Traditional energy prices will continue fluctuating due to reasons out of our control.
-But renewable and low carbon technologies allow us to meet basic human needs like security, control, freedom, wisdom, and happiness.
+Traditional energy prices will continue fluctuating for reasons that are out of our control.
+However, renewable and low-carbon technologies allow us to meet basic human needs like security, control, freedom, wisdom, and happiness.

 If you want to talk to us about how renewables can transform your home and empower you, then get in touch today.